 You’re probably wondering what my 30th lesson is, right?

 Well, since I always try to be the dumbest person in the room, I’ve learned to ask the right questions.
 The right questions ignite innovation, solve problems, create marriages and powerful partnerships, and help us live a better life.

 Since I learn from everyone, especially my readers, I’d love to hear your answer to my question.
 It doesn’t matter how old are you, what’s one thing you’d tell your younger version of yourself?
 You better believe I’ll be getting some gelato on my 30th, but your answer in the comments section below would be the cherry on top.

 Last year, with your support, we built a school for kids in need in Guatemala through the Pencils of Promise organization.
 This year I’m looking to raise enough money to build another school.
-I’d love your support, and I’m giving away some cool products, prizes, and coaching from me (something I almost never do).
-Make sure to head over here and get some cool stuff for making a donation.
+I’d love your support, so please head over here to make a donation.
 Thanks for constantly being my teacher, I appreciate you!